Mrunalipatil31/Book_Recommender_System/README.md

 **Overview:**
 Book Recommendation System
 A book recommendation system is a type of recommendation system where we have to recommend similar books to the reader based on their interest.
-The books recommendation system is used by online websites which provide ebooks like google play books, open library, good Read’s, etc.
+The books recommendation system is used by online websites which provide ebooks like google play books, open library, good read’s, etc.

+A Collaborative based filtering method is used to build a book recommender system.

+**Dataset Description**
+There are 3 files in our dataset extracted from some books selling website.

+Books - First file contains all the information related to books like an author,book title,